geeofree/geeofree/src/notes/angular/5-Routing.md

 Angular provides a module that allows for components to be rendered based on the current URL path.

-To do this we must create a _routing modules_ that imports and exports the `RouterModule` like so:
+To do this, a _routing module_ must be created that imports and exports the `RouterModule` like so:

 ```ts